Firefighter / Medic Recruitment

 Location: St. Albert Firehall 3, 100 Giroux Road

-University of Albert Firefighter Fitness Test – June 5 and 6, 2023
+University of Albert Firefighter Fitness Test

-The candidate is responsible for paying for the cost of this test.
 For details, please visit the University of Alberta Firefighter Fitness Testing webpage

-Conditional Offers of Employment – July 2023
+Conditional Offers of Employment

-Pre-employment Medical Assessment – July/Early August 2023
+Pre-employment Medical Assessment

 The medical assessment is a condition of employment and is a general physical, ensuring candidates meet the requirements and physical demands of firefighting.

-NOTE: All dates are subject to change.
+Note: All dates are subject to change.
 As specific dates are confirmed, they will be updated on this page.

 Collective Bargaining Agreement